 Don’t forget to Pin this post so you can remember all the adventures in San Francisco!

 These 8 unique and classic adventures in San Francisco should give you a good idea of where to start when it comes to exploring San Francisco like a local in an adventurous way.

-If you’re looking for more ideas on how to spend your time in the city, or in California as a whole, don’t forget to check out my bucket list post on the top 101 things to do in California as well.
+If you’re looking for more ideas on how to spend your time in the city, or in California as a whole, don’t forget to check out my bucket list post on the top places to visit in Northern California as well.

 Author’s Bio: Mimi McFadden is a travel blogger and freelance writer.
 Originally from California, she has been slow traveling the world since 2013.
 When she’s not writing, you can probably find her sipping on a pint of craft beer, chasing waterfalls, or planning her next adventure in a foreign land.

 After living abroad for five years in Australia, New Zealand, Thailand, Greece, and Portugal she has finally found a home in San Francisco, California.
 You can find her on Instagram, Facebook, and her blog, The Atlas Heart